-What can be greater than Chinese New Year celebrations… Nonetheless here comes more, truly beautiful and symbolic Lantern Festival that carries enormous sacredness and philosophical meaning.
+What can be greater than Chinese New Year celebrations… Nonetheless, here comes a more truly beautiful and symbolic Lantern Festival that carries enormous sacredness and philosophical meaning.

 In China, the Lantern Festival (元宵节 Yuánxiāojié) is celebrated on the last day of the Spring Festival (Chun Jie, the Chinese New Year) and marks the end of the New Year celebrations.
 All New Year decorations are taken down these days.

-Lantern Festival appears to be the first full moon of the New Year according to Chinese calendar, and this year it is celebrated on February 22.
+Lantern Festival appears to be the first full moon of the New Year according to the Chinese calendar, and this year it is celebrated on February 5.

 The ancient Chinese gathered in the family circle to light the colorful lights together.